restarone/comfortable-mexican-sofa-docs/HowTo:-Reusing-Admin-Area.md

 ### Adding custom JS/CSS to the admin area

-After installing CMS you should be able to find `/app/assets/javascripts/comfy/admin/cms/custom.js` and `/app/assets/stylesheets/comfy/admin/cms/custom.sass`.
+After installing CMS you should be able to find `/app/assets/javascripts/comfy/admin/cms/custom.js` and `/app/assets/stylesheets/comfy/admin/cms/custom.sass` in your app.
 Anything you put in there will be available in all admin views.

 ### Scaffold Generator